 7. You closely monitor your partner’s activities

 Another sign of insecurity is when you want access to your partner’s devices and accounts.
-You want to know if your significant is secretly chatting or talking to someone, or if any of their friends are influencing them.
+You want to know if your significant other is secretly chatting or talking to someone, or if any of their friends are influencing them.
 You want to check your partner’s history and monitor their activities on social media regularly.

 This act of insecurity could result in arguments and disagreements.
 If not controlled in time, the uncertainties may become stronger, causing more harm to your relationship.